 A lot of entrepreneurs think they have assessed their full capital requirements, but they often fall into the working capital trap.
 I have seen some of my clients facing working capital which throws their precious initial capital down the drain.
 Unless you are someone who has sound knowledge of financial management, it’s always best to get the help of a professional accountant to do this exercise for you.
 Again, a realistic comprehensive business plan should include such meticulous calculations to provide a safety net until the business starts generating enough revenues to meet its costs and expenses.

 Not exploring all Capital Raising options

 Today’s technologically fast-paced business environment has led to new ways to bring investors and entrepreneurs together.
 Don’t rely on your savings and limit the scope for you or pay high-interest costs to conventional lenders like banks.
 Explore all of your options!

 Depending on the nature and scale of your concept, you can even raise capital through crowd-sourcing or Peer-to-peer lending.
 It is all very convenient nowadays.

-Sometimes, we have brilliant ideas however we are not being able to put it forth the potential investors.
+Sometimes, we have brilliant ideas however we are not being able to put them forth to the potential investors.
 Consider spending some extra bucks and get professional help in writing investor presentations and other required material.